Gossip Girl (novel series): Television adaptation

 The television adaptation of the novel series, also titled Gossip Girl, was picked up by The CW.
 Josh Schwartz, the creator of The O.C., is executive producer for the project.
 In the show, Blake Lively plays Serena, Leighton Meester plays Blair, Chace Crawford plays Nate, Penn Badgley plays Dan, Ed Westwick plays Chuck, Taylor Momsen plays Jenny and Jessica Szohr plays Vanessa.
 The show is loosely based on the books and does not follow the same story line.
 Some key characters from the books, such as Aaron Rose or the Lord, are introduced into the show with different storylines, and some characters undergo changes to their personality and characteristics.
 For example, Serena's older brother in the books, Erik van der Woodsen, is two years younger than her instead of older, and the characters of Serena, Blair, Chuck and Nate have been best friends since childhood compared to the novel series where the story's main friendship was only between Serena, Blair and Nate; with Chuck not being one of the main characters.

+In 2021 the show got a soft reboot with the series by the same name.